This is a story I wrote around 1992. It’s kinda long, but if you like showbiz dirt, stick with it.

 “We were forced to use the only clothes on hand that fit,” she recalls.
 “The T-shirts and jeans are what he looked best in.”
 So it was just a coincidence.
 Really.

-No one would go on record about the very special relationship between guitarist/vocalist/songwriter Cafferty and pseudo-guitarist/vocalist/songwriter Paré.
-In a press release, a quote attributed to Tony Scotti lauded the “tremendous collaboration between … Michael Paré and John Cafferty” — a collaboration, say insiders, that consisted of Paré catching exactly one of Cafferty’s performances, which he left early and then parroted shamelessly.
+No one will go on record about the very special relationship between guitarist/vocalist/songwriter Cafferty and pseudo-guitarist/vocalist/songwriter Paré.
+In a press release, a quote attributed to Tony Scotti lauded the “tremendous collaboration between … Michael Paré and John Cafferty.”
+Insiders say the collaboration consisted of Paré catching exactly one of Cafferty’s performances, leaving early, and then parroting it shamelessly.

 Officially everyone scoffs at any rivalry.
 But Paré stated in many interviews that he “played” Cafferty’s music.
 (The only “playing” by Paré was in the rooftop scene where the Cruisers perform “On the Dark Side” for the first time, accompanied by a loud and painfully off-beat whumping sound.
 It’s Paré’s foot.)

 Paré did, in fact, make an album of his own.
 An album, in fact, that you’ll never hear.
-It consists of nine songs in which he pathetically apes Cafferty, who (among other things) can hit every note and doesn’t sing through his nose.
-[And btw, there’s no “playing” by Paré on his album, either, only “singing.”]
+It consists of nine songs in which he apes Cafferty, except for the way Cafferty hits every note and doesn’t sing through his nose.
+[Plus there’s no “playing” by Paré on his album, only “singing.”]
 The producer shopped it around for years before finally giving up.

 Cafferty and Paré collided head on and fast, creating their own incredible monument to nothing when Eddie and the Cruisers was released in September 1983.
 Promotion was cryptic and minimal.
 The ads were all pictures and no words.
 Roger Ebert called the film “all buildup and no payoff.”

 Variety crowned it “a mish-mash of a film.”
-The New York Times deadpanned: “Eddie’s final declaration [about the Edsels and Norges, et al] stretches the material’s potential for melodrama to its limit, and beyond.”
+The New York Times deadpanned: “Eddie’s final declaration, ‘If we can’t be great, then there’s no point in ever playing music again,’ stretches the material’s potential for melodrama to its limit, and beyond.”

-Other reviews proclaimed it flat out stank, with Rolling Stone using four pages to say just how much.
-“A dumb, hackneyed melodrama,” wrote Steve Pond.
+Other reviews proclaimed it flat-out stank, with Rolling Stone using four pages to say just how much (issue 405, Sept.
+29, 1983): “A dumb, hackneyed melodrama,” wrote Steve Pond.
 “Isn’t it a little early to make The Bruce Springsteen Story?”

 1980s advertising for Eddie and the Cruisers – UK poster (left), US newspaper ad (right)

 The press was all over the then-12-year-old band, hailing them as overnight sensations.
-In early interviews, Cafferty dismissed his iconic song “On the Dark Side” as “a vehicle for actors.”
+In early interviews Cafferty dismissed his iconic song “On the Dark Side” as “a vehicle for actors.”
 A year later that stoogemobile reached number 7 on Billboard’s singles chart and number 1 as an MTV music video.
 It’s still his biggest hit.
-[In 2015 Spin ranked it number 14 on its 50 Best Fictional Songs of All Time list.]
+[In 2015 Spin ranked it number 14 on its 50 Best Fictional Songs of All Time list.
+In 2016 Beaver Brown made Rolling Stone‘s “25 Greatest Movie Bands” list.]

 In August 1984 the soundtrack went gold.
 By October it had gone platinum.
 Eventually it sold over 3 million copies, although no one was sure to whom.